Antony Cotton

-Antony Cotton (born Antony Dunn; 5 August 1975) is an English actor and comedian, known for portraying the role of Sean Tully in Coronation Street, as well as portraying Alexander Perry in the original Queer as Folk series.
+Antony Cotton (born Antony Dunn; 5 August 1975) is an English actor and comedian, known for playing Sean Tully in Coronation Street, as well as Alexander Perry in the original Queer as Folk series.
 In 2007, Cotton hosted his own talk show titled That Antony Cotton Show, which was cancelled after one series.
 In March 2013, he won Let's Dance for Comic Relief.

 Early life

 Cotton was born Antony Dunn in Bury, Greater Manchester, the son of actress Enid Dunn.
 He attended Woodhey High School at Holcombe Brook, Ramsbottom, and the Oldham Theatre Workshop.
 He has an elder brother, Andrew.

 Career

 Cotton portrays barman and factory worker Sean Tully on Coronation Street, a role which he has played since 2003.
 His mother, Enid Dunn, also played several parts in Coronation Street between 2002 and 2014.
 Cotton played "Alexander" in the original UK version of Queer as Folk.
 He has also appeared in episodes of Absolutely Fabulous as "Damon".
 In 2007, Cotton won the second series of ITV's Soapstar Superstar.
 He donated his winning money, £200,000, to the Elton John Aids Foundation.

 In July 2007, it was announced that Cotton would be fronting his own teatime chat show on ITV.
 The show, That Antony Cotton Show, was filmed with a live studio audience at Granada Television studios in Manchester, and combined celebrity chat with topical humour.
 It was first broadcast on 13 August 2007.
 Following the end of the first series, ITV announced that the show was axed and would not return for a second series.
 He appeared on Family Fortunes on 20 September 2008 winning £10,000 for his chosen charity.
 In December 2008, he appeared with co-star Suranne Jones on Who Wants to Be a Millionaire?.

 He also took part in the eleventh series of I'm a Celebrity...Get Me Out of Here! which began airing on 13 November 2011.
 He left on 2 December 2011, after 21 days in the jungle, placing fourth.
 Cotton also starred in an episode of Mad Mad World on ITV1 in Spring 2012.
 He won first place in a series of Let's Dance for Comic Relief in March 2013.
 Cotton was a contestant for the 2018 revamp of Dancing on Ice.

 Cotton made his film debut opposite Daniel Craig and Derek Jacobi in the 1998 film Love Is the Devil: Study for a Portrait of Francis Bacon.
 He also appeared in the 1998 film, The Wisdom of Crocodiles.
 Cotton has appeared in several shows at the Oldham Coliseum, including The Fifteen Streets and The Hobbit at Manchester's Palace Theatre and Opera House.
 He appeared in Snow White and the Seven Dwarfs at the Middlesbrough Theatre.